 Schooling, after all, isn’t just about academics, it’s a completely new experience.
 Schools teach children social and emotional skills, as well as help them identify with real-world tasks and challenges.

-So to make that process easier, we’ve compiled a list of 7 things you need to know when preparing for Primary 1 in Singapore.
+Starting primary school is quite a big adjustment from kindergarten or preschool.
+So to make the transition easier, we’ve compiled a list of things you need to know when preparing for Primary 1 in Singapore.

 Image Source: Pexels